Great Books @ Oxford University

 The unique atmosphere of ancient cathedrals, abbeys, a central castle and 38 constituent colleges is breathtaking to behold, making Oxford a magnet for tourists as well as students and scholars.

 As our "little gem" enrollment at Oxford is limited to no more than 50 students and is open only to senior high school participants (ages 14 to 18).
-The single session is a two-week program from July 15 to 28.
+The single session is a two-week program.
 The program is staffed by seasoned GBSP personnel as well as faculty, guests, and staff drawn from Oxford University.